Q: How is oat milk made? I’ve heard something about enzymes?

 Although oat makes a naturally creamy plant-based milk, it doesn’t have the creaminess of dairy milk because it doesn’t have the same amount of fat.
 The addition of oil helps to add that richness and allows for optimal foaming on hot drinks (like coffee).

 Happy Planet doesn’t use canola oil and instead relies on sunflower oil to generate that richness and texture.
 Sunflower oil is also much healthier as it has been shown to lower LDL cholesterol and doesn’t cause inflammation in the body the way canola does.
-Not only that, using expeller-pressed, sunflower oil means not relying on chemicals to get the oil out of the plant.

 Q: Apparently not all oat is created equal and some oats contain gluten!
 What’s up with that?